-- Construction Impacts
+- Construction Impact

-- Operation and Visitor Impacts
+- Operation and Visitor Impact

-- Employment Impacts
+- Employment Impact

-- Tax Revenue Impacts
+- Tax Revenue Impact

-- Other Impacts
+- Other Impact

-- Direct-Effect Impact: jobs and spending directly created by the construction and operations of the proposed property.
+- Direct-Effect Impact: jobs and spending directly created by the construction and operations of the proposed property

 - Final Impact: overall economic impact of a change in final demand on output, earnings, and employment on a region’s economy.
 The final impact calculations represent the increased output, earnings, and employment that occur in an economy because of spending caused by the proposed development.